|Program Director:||Tino Unlap, PhD|

 |Comments:||Financial aid (fellowship, stipend or assistantship) is not available from the program; scholarship availability is limited; transcript evaluation by WES is required for applicants with foreign university degrees|

-For detailed information, contact the Department of Clinical and Diagnostic Sciences, Biotechnology Program, UAB School of Health Professions, SHPB 430, 1705 University Blvd., Birmingham,
+For detailed information, contact the Department of Clinical and Diagnostic Sciences, Biotechnology Program, UAB School of Health Professions, SHPB 430, 1716 9th Avenue South, Birmingham,

 BT 500.
 Principles of Biotechnology - Nucleic Acid Technology.
 3 Hours.